 - Specs: synthetic leather, laces with nylon strap, TPU heel at 0.75 inches

 While the Reebok Lifters are on the lower end of the price scale for the best weightlifting shoes, they still receive a large amount of praise.
-They’ve earned 353 reviews on Amazon, with an average rating of 4.5 out of 5 stars.
 Customers felt their stability and leverage improved with these weightlifting shoes.

 One customer mentioned she struggles with cramping, but with the Reebok Lifters, she “was able to add 30 lb more to my squat PR yesterday with minimal foot cramping.”
 A customer from Rogue Fitness said, “My Olympic lifts improved in weight and balance instantly.”
 Unlike other options on this list, the Reebok Lifters are one of the best weightlifting shoes because they’re helpful for exercises other than weightlifting.